cyphar/heisig-rtk-index/README.md

  * The "birdhouse" primitive (⿱爫冖) is rendered as though it was "schoolhouse" (𰃮 =⿱𭕄冖).

- * The primitive 屯 ("earthworm") is also present as "barracks" in frame 2189.
-   This should probably be reordered and the corresponding stories modified.
-   This happens with several other kanji present in RtK 3 (at least 莫, 疋, 也, 而, and 巴) but that is more excusable because not they are not in the Jōyō Kanji list.

  * 尗 is used in at least two kanji (戚 and 叔), maybe it should be turned into a primitive to make it simpler to remember?
 Though to be fair it doesn't appear to be widely used outside of those two kanji...